-Cisco unveils UCS C480 ML M5, a powerful server for AI
+Cisco unveils UCS C480 ML M5, a powerful server for AI - VentureBeat

 Artificially intelligent (AI) algorithms are great in theory but essentially useless if you don’t have powerful hardware on which to deploy them.
 With a conventional computer, a complex model could take hours, days, or even weeks to train.

-But Cisco is prepared to answer this need.
-The San Jose company announced today an expansion of its Unified Computing System (UCS) server portfolio that’s focused squarely on AI — specifically, on IT organizations looking to get AI systems up and running.
+But Cisco is prepared to address this problem.
+The San Jose company today announced an expansion of its Unified Computing System (UCS) server portfolio that’s focused squarely on AI — specifically, on IT organizations looking to get AI systems up and running.

 First on deck is new hardware: the UCS C480 ML M5.
 It’s a 4U server with Intel Xeon scalable processors, eight Nvidia Tesla V100-32G GPUs with high-bandwidth NVLink interconnects, and flexible options on the CPU, networking, storage, memory, and software fronts.
 The top-of-the-line configuration boasts dual Xeon processors, up to 128GB of 2666MHz DDR4 RAM, 24 SATA hard drives or SSDs, six NVMe drives, and four x100G Virtual Interface Cards (VICs).

 “The reason we developed this system is purely from demand within our install base,” Todd Brannon, senior director of datacenter marketing, told VentureBeat in an interview.
-He gave a few supporting statistics: about eight in 10 companies have already adopted AI as a customer solution or are planning to do so by 2020, by which time it’ll be a $1.2 trillion industry.
+He gave a few supporting statistics: about eight in 10 companies have already adopted AI as a customer solution or are planning to do so by 2020, by which time it’s expected to be a $1.2 trillion industry.

 “GPUs are very relevant to reducing the amount of time it takes to train models, particularly in deep learning,” he said.
 “We see an order of magnitude decrease in training time.”